easygenerator/easygenerator-plugins/README.md

 ## Review plugin

 Add comments functionality for course in review mode.
-If the course is opened for review, the query string parameter `'reviewApiUrl'` is added to url.
+If the course is opened for review, the query string parameter `'reviewApiUrl'` and `'authoringToolDomain'` is added to url.

 ### Mark element for review